mendersoftware/mender-docs/05.Operating-System-updates-Yocto-Project/02.Board-integration/01.Partition-configuration/docs.md

 * **Raw flash.** Raw flash devices do not have a memory controller that takes care of wear leveling or error correction, so this *must be handled in software*.
 Linux exposes raw flash devices as a **Memory Technology Device (MTD)** file.
-The user must take care when selecting a file system to ensure that it is MTD-aware and properly handles wear leveling and error correction.
+The user must take care when selecting a filesystem to ensure that it is MTD-aware and properly handles wear leveling and error correction.
-Popular file systems for MTD devices include UBIFS, JFFS2, and YAFFS.
+Popular filesystems for MTD devices include UBIFS, JFFS2, and YAFFS.
 Consult the [raw flash](../03.Raw-flash/docs.md) section for details on setting up and configuration.

-## File system types
+## filesystem types

-When [building a Mender Yocto Project image](../../03.Build-for-demo/docs.md) the build output in `tmp/deploy/images/<MACHINE>` includes a binary rootfs file system image (e.g. with `.mender` extension), as well as a complete disk image (with `.sdimg` extension).
-The binary rootfs file system images are used when deploying updates to the device, while the `.sdimg` image is typically used just once during initial device provisioning to flash the entire storage, and includes the partition layout and all partitions.
+When [building a Mender Yocto Project image](../../03.Build-for-demo/docs.md) the build output in `tmp/deploy/images/<MACHINE>` includes a binary rootfs filesystem image (e.g. with `.mender` extension), as well as a complete disk image (with `.sdimg` extension).
+The binary rootfs filesystem images are used when deploying updates to the device, while the `.sdimg` image is typically used just once during initial device provisioning to flash the entire storage, and includes the partition layout and all partitions.

-In general Mender does not have dependencies on a specific file system type, but the version of U-Boot you are using must support the file system type used for rootfs because it needs to read the Linux kernel from the file system and start the Linux boot process.
+In general Mender does not have dependencies on a specific filesystem type, but the version of U-Boot you are using must support the filesystem type used for rootfs because it needs to read the Linux kernel from the filesystem and start the Linux boot process.

 The standard Yocto Project `IMAGE_FSTYPES` variable determines the image types to create in Yocto deploy directory.
 The meta-mender layer appends the `mender`